DirazCoder/temporal-fmt/README.md

 ## Dev notes

-`tsconfig.json` sets `ignoreDeprecations: "6.0"` to work around a tsup bug (tsup#1388/#1389) — tsup's dts build step quietly injects a deprecated `baseUrl`, and TypeScript 6+ hard-errors on it.
-This is a workaround, not a fix; drop it the moment tsup ships a real one upstream.
+`tsconfig.json` sets `ignoreDeprecations: "6.0"` to work around a tsup bug (tsup#1388/#1389). tsup's dts build step quietly injects a deprecated `baseUrl`, and TypeScript 6+ hard-errors on it.
+Workaround, not a fix — drop it the moment tsup ships a real one upstream.

-Tests pull from `temporal-polyfill/full`, not the slim `temporal-polyfill`, because the Hebrew-calendar test needs the full build's calendar data — the slim one won't cut it.
-If you're on Node < 26 without native `Temporal`, expect the locale-aware tests to fail with `Cannot use valueOf`.
-That's the same polyfill/`Intl` interop gap mentioned above, not a bug in the tests themselves.
-Everything passes clean on Node 26+.
+Tests pull from `temporal-polyfill/full`, not the slim `temporal-polyfill` — the Hebrew-calendar test needs the full build's calendar data, and the slim one won't cut it.
+On Node < 26 without native `Temporal`, expect the locale-aware tests to fail with `Cannot use valueOf`.
+Same polyfill/`Intl` interop gap mentioned above, not a bug in the tests.
+Clean pass on Node 26+.

 ## License